DEPARTMENT OF TRANSPORTATION

 Further reorganization in 2009 transferred the six divisions formerly overseen by the Executive Secretary to the Deputy Executive Secretary, while the Division of Operations and the Maryland Transportation Authority Police began reporting directly to the Executive Secretary.
 In December 2009, the Deputy Executive Secretary again became responsible for the Division of Operations.

-In June 2014, the Executive Secretary and Deputy Executive Secretary were renamed the Executive Director and Deputy Executive Director.
+In June 2014, the Executive Secretary and Deputy Executive Secretary were retitled as the Executive Director and Deputy Executive Director.
 In January 2018, the position of Deputy Executive Director was abolished.

 DIVISION OF ENGINEERING & CONSTRUCTION MANAGEMENT

 In March 2005, the Division of Engineering and Construction Management formed to provide oversight of Authority projects either planned or under construction.
-Today, these projects include improvements to the John F. Kennedy Memorial Highway (I-95), and repairs to the Chesapeake Bay Bridge and the Thomas J. Hatem Memorial Bridge.
+Today, these projects include improvements to the John F. Kennedy Memorial Highway (I-95); repairs to the Chesapeake Bay Bridge and the Thomas J. Hatem Memorial Bridge; and reconstruction of the Francis Scott Key Bridge.

 DIVISION OF OPERATIONS